 What about the Couple’s travel plans for 2020?

-For Roxanne and Maartje, the year 2020 should be a very special one, besides some awesome trips that had been confirmed already.
+For Roxanne and Maartje, the year 2020 should have been a special one, besides some fantastic trips that had been confirmed already.
 No, we are talking about some wonderful private ones, like getting married!

 “We had planned a little honeymoon to the USA this April, which we were really looking forward to, but sadly both our legal wedding and honeymoon got canceled.
 Hopefully, things calm down again before August for our ceremony and party.
 Perhaps we can plan our honeymoon afterward.
 But to be honest, we haven’t planned any new trips or rescheduled old ones, as the future is so uncertain right now.”